It might by a matter of concern to some parents when their child prefers to maintain the head rotated and/or incline to one side.

 Torticollis is defined as >15-degree difference between Right and Left side neck mobility (neck rotation and lateral neck flexion).
 RIGHT side most common, trained in TMR tots.

-One in five children presenting with a torticollis posture has a nonmuscular etiology.
+One in five children that present a torticollis posture have nonmuscular etiology.

 · Large birth weight

 · Multiple birth

 · Nuchal cord